 Russian people took over most of the eastern province of Karelia in 1944, thanks to Roosevelt, Churchill and Stalin, who divided Europe amongst themselves, forgetting all about why they joined the war in the first place: to guarantee the sovereignty of Poland, which along with the Baltic States were abandoned.
 The cost of beating Hitler was much of Eastern Europe to the Third Agressor of WWII.
 Britain declared war on Germany, although the Soviets were also in on the attack on Poland from the east; we must remember this because Stalin was to get away with "murder" throughout the war, then demanded land for taking the brunt of Hitler's army.
 They quickly forgot all about these other countries when Stalin joined forces to beat Hitler, allowing Stalin a free hand with his neighbors.
 America and Britain, however, did not annex anything like the Soviets.
 Of course they must return these lands to their owners if they are to comply with agreements that were signed, such as the Atlantic Charter, we know that, but they don't want to know.
 Many Finns today believe that Karelia, the 1/10 of Finland that was annexed, must be returned, but how to achieve that has been problematic, and most politicians, except for a few descendants of Karelians, rather stay away from the subject.
 While they want Karelia returned, Finns want to be in good terms with Russians, showing that they are extremely patient.
 Today Russians are doing everything they can to justify their claim of "liberating" Karelia from "Fascism" including fabricating information.

 It has been suggested that Finns deserve what they got for cooperating with Hitler.
 While Finns cooperated with Hitler for a time, so did Stalin - which cancels out this argument.
-While Finns did it out of selfish reasons, to save their country, so did the Russians, to try and divide Europe with Hitler, a task in which they succeeded.
+While Finns did it out of selfish reasons, to save their country, so did the Russians, to try and divide Europe with Hitler, a task in which they succeeded to achieve what Hitler failed - thanks to the Allies.
 However, the deception of the "Fascist" Finns is still alive and well.
 The Finns are in origin Finno-Ugric, not Germanic, so they cannot join in Hitler's plan for racial purity, nor do they have any interest in killing Jews or anyone else including Russians for Hitler's conquest.
 To be a Fascist country, Finland would need a dictator and of course there was none, because Finland was a free democratic country wishing only to protect itself from the neighbor, who had expansionist ambitions.

 Still today, the Soviet view permeates the world's history books about how Finland joined Hitler and how bad Finland was in resisting Stalin's expansion into Finland.
 This is absurd.
+To the Allies Finland had transformed from a little country resisting an evil conqueror to a Fascist country because Hitler too was fighting Russia, who now happened to be an aly.
 Every Finn knows that Finland was succeeding in defending itself and this made the allies angry not because it was right or wrong, but because Stalin was their ally, which clouded their vision.
 The new residents of Karelia, Great Russians, have regular meetings to celebrate the theft (liberation) of Karelia from the "Fascist" Finns.
+Fascist has become the catch word now for anyone resisting Russian policies.
 The propaganda of the Soviet era is alive and well in Russia in the second millennium.
 This celebration of victory is done with the theme "the Fascist Finns must pay."
 That is the only justification for annexing Karelia the Russians can come up with.
 The guilt by association does not work in this case, as the Finns were attacked first and only wanted back what is theirs.
 Apparently Churchill did not like that and demanded Finland cease fighting in 1944.
 Finland did not capitulate but signed a treaty to end the war anyway, as Stalin was in a hurry to get to Berlin ahead of Americans.

 Based on these facts, are Jews indigenous to Israel?
 Which group has rightful claim to Israel because they are indigenous?
 Are Arabs entitled to claim all the land in the area, and if so on what grounds?
 These are questions that need to be answered if the issue of land entitlement is to be solved.
 Americans, Canadians, Australians and Russians will have a hard time defending any position regarding who owns "stolen" land; they walked into other people's land and killed as many as they could, at took the land.
 If the Jews and Arabs are joined together by a mutual ancestor, why do they fight each other for land?
 What has this got to do with Finns?
 Finns have been fighting over land that belongs to them as well, and we believe we are entitled to all of Karelia, St. Petersburg area all the way to Lake Onega.
 That is our ancestral land.
 Finns will never stop trying to get it back one way or another.
 Perhaps this government doesn't want to touch the subject, but one day these liberal rulers will be history and another more patriotic leader will emerge and the subject will be reborn as it was in 1941.
 Patriotic Finnish rulers have become extinct, but we are still hoping.
 Independence is no longer a priority.
 We are hoping that if it is right for Palestinians to get "their" land back so they can work toward destroying Israel properly, then why not the Karelians who had their land taken twice: 1939 and 1944?
 This includes the Poles, Japanese, and anyone else that lost land to the Soviets by 1945.